arc-bphc/arc-iot/arc-iot.md

 ##### Defusing Bombs

-* Lifting an Armed bomb: -10 points
+* Moving an Armed bomb: -50 points and the bomb cannot be defused again
 * Scanning two tags consecutively for a Type-1 bomb: -10 points

 ## Rules and Guidelines